santamm/disaster-response-pipeline/README.md

 ## Results<a name="results"></a>
-The webapp has been deployed on Heroku and can be accessed at the following url:
-The webapps shows three visualizations of the training dataset:
+The webapp has been deployed on Heroku and can be accessed here(https://disaster-response-webapp.herokuapp.com/) The webapps shows three visualizations of the training dataset:
 - a wordmap of the text messages using a png mask of Haiti
 - a barchart of the counts of the messages by genre